dvidelabs/flatcc/README.md

 - support for big endian platforms (as of 0.4.0)
 - support for big endian encoded flatbuffers on both le and be platforms.
 Enabled on `be` branch.
 - size prefixed buffers - see also [Builder Interface Reference]
-- flexible configuration of malloc alternatives.
+- flexible configuration of malloc alternatives and runtime aligned_alloc/free support in builder library.
-- base64 encoded binary data in JSON.
+- feature parity with C++ FlatBuffers schema features added in 2017 union vectors and mixed type unions of strings, structs, and tables.
-- union vectors and mixed type unions of strings, structs, and tables.
+- base64(url) encoded binary data in JSON, soon to also be supported by Googles flatc JSON parser.

-Supported platforms:
+Supported platforms (as covered by CI release tests on ci-more branch):

 - Ubuntu Trusty gcc 4.4, 4.6-4.9, 5, 6, 7 and clang 3.6, 3.8
 - OS-X current clang / gcc
 - Windows MSVC 2010, 2013, 2015, 2015 Win64, 2017, 2017 Win64
 - IBM XLC on AIX big endian Power PC has been tested for release 0.4.0